 Make memories last longer by bringing them back to the present.
 What are some events you’ve attended or experiences you’ve shared that you can translate into the perfect gift?

 Maybe you went on a vacation to Jamaica together and they loved the food—a cookbook and spices might do the trick.
 Did you see the Frida Kahlo exhibit at the Brooklyn Museum together earlier this year?
-Throw a nod to that experience with a Frida Kahlo flask they can take with them to the next for the next First Saturdays—win-win!
+Throw a nod to that experience with a Frida Kahlo flask they can take with them.

+Choosing the perfect gift can be a bit overwhelming.
 The most important thing to remember is: Don’t panic!
 You know this person better than you realize, so… you got this!
-And we’ve got you: we’ll make sure the present gets exactly where it needs to be safely and beautifully.
-Now all you have to do is choose one!